 “You mean up there with Jules?”
 Abby nodded toward the dais.

 Rory turned and saw Jules laying his binder open on the lectern.
-A hush descended over those gathered.
+A hush decended over the gathering.

 “Oh, fuck,” Rory whispered.
 “This is his meeting?
 I didn’t know that.
 I thought he just had to go to it.”

 “I gotta go,” Abby hissed, and went bounding back to her spot.